-Bread machines, while not new, are in their growth phase as a kitchen appliance.
-Their popularity with consumers is evidenced by the ever increasing number (over 30) of models on the market.
+Bread machines have been a time saving kitchen appliance for many years.
+Sometimes the various features and functions can make purchasing decisions tricky.
 This fact sheet is designed to assist the interested buyer.
 It will help you compare models and make an informed decision as to the best appliance for your individual needs.

 The first consideration in deciding to purchase a bread machine should be to determine why you want one.
 Do you want one because your neighbor has one?
 Do you want it because you love the aroma of baking bread?
 Do you want it because you prefer freshly baked bread each day?
 Do you want it in order to control the ingredients in your bread?
+Are you replacing a tried and true model?
 Whatever your reason for wanting a bread machine, be clear in your own mind as to why you are interested in purchasing it.

-You need to be aware that bread machines produce a loaf that may be slightly smaller and in a different shape than a traditional loaf of home baked or commercially made bread.
+You need to be aware that many bread machines produce loaves that may be slightly smaller and in different shapes than a traditional loaf of home baked or commercially made bread.
 Machine loafs are generally tall with a rounded crown.
 Most bread machines use from one cup to a maximum of four cups of flour for one loaf of bread.
 In contrast, standard homemade bread recipes use four to eight cups of flour.
 The latter, however, produces two to three 5 x 9 inch loaves.